portworx/px-dev/install_run_coreos.md

 Volumes used for container data can be magnetic or SSD.
 PX-Dev will apply different policies based on storage devices capabilities.

 ### Step 2: Configure Docker
 * SSH into your first server.
+Default user for CoreOS is "core".
 Docker should be installed by default
 * Verify Docker is running at 1.10 or later  : ```docker -v```
 * Configure Docker to use shared mounts.
  - Copy docker.service file for editing